Canon Superimposed Display Systems

 The projection system consists of various precisely arranged optical elements.
 Light from this projection system does not travel through the pentaprism or towards the focusing screen.
 Instead, the SI display system projects the AF frames into the user's field of view.
 The SI dichroic mirror is installed at an angle so that light that originates from the SI projection unit is reflected towards the eyepiece.
 A special feature of the SI dichroic mirror is that it is highly transparent to light from the focusing screen and pentaprism, and highly reflective to light from the SI LED which emits a very narrow wavelength of red light.
 While the user can still see the preview image on the focusing screen in the usual way, the dichroic mirror creates the illusion of the AF frames being positioned at the focusing screen itself.

 Light from the SI LED is passed through two dome lenses (SI dome lens 1 and 2) before passing through the SI LCD.
-These two dome lenses are used to collimate the beam of light which aligns the light rays parallel to each other.
+These two dome lenses are used to collimate the beam of light which aligns the light rays almost parallel to each other.
 This step is required to ensure a sharp, uniformly illuminated, and properly focused projection of the AF frames.
-Light then travels through the SI LCD which has the translucent AF frames embedded, then passes through two SI lenses and ultimately gets reflected towards the eyepiece by a dichroic mirror.
+Light then travels through the SI LCD which has the translucent AF frames embedded, then passes through two SI lenses and ultimately gets reflected towards the eyepiece by the dichroic mirror.
 This creates the impression that the red AF frames appear exactly at the level of the focusing screen.

 This type of projection is also known as Pepper's Ghost, and it is a classic optical illusion used to make objects or actors appear, disappear, or morph by reflecting them off angled glass.
 It is most famously used in theme parks (Disney's Haunted Mansion), concerts to create holograms of performers, theater productions, movies, museums, and displays.

-The following illustration is an exploded view of the EOS 1D Mark IV viewfinder unit including the superimpose display projection system.
+The following illustration is an exploded view of the EOS-1D Mark IV viewfinder unit including the superimpose display projection system.

 Here is a closer view of the SI LCD.
 It can be seen that the LCD is mostly opaque but it exhibits transparent frames at every relative position where the system can display an AF point.
 Applying a voltage to the LCD turns individual AF frames opaque.
 During operation of the camera, all AF frames are opaque as long as no AF frame is illuminated.
 Once an individual AF frame (or all of them) is illuminated, the camera electronics energize the SI LED, and de-energize certain (or all) AF frames on the SI LCD.
 This will allow light to pass through the transparent AF frames on the LCD and reach the dichroic mirror, where the SI light superimposes the light from the pentaprism.